 As the x-ray dye (contrast medium) passes round your body you may feel warm sensation which some people find a little unpleasant.
 This soon passes and should not concern you.

 How long will it take?

-This can vary for a number of reasons however you can expect to be in the x-ray department for about one hour.
+This can vary for a number of reasons however expect to be in the x-ray department for about 1 to 2 hours.

 What happens afterwards?